44 Magnum Ammo

 Commonly found in 200 to 230 grain bullet weights, the .44 Magnum can reach velocities around 1500 feet per second, and generate 1,200 foot pounds of energy at the muzzle.
 The case is slightly longer than the .44 Special, which can be fired in .44 Magnum handguns.

 The .44 Magnum was originally introduced as a cartridge for handgun hunting.
 It still fills this role very well, but over time it has become more than just a handgun hunting cartridge.
 It has been chambered in semi auto, bolt and lever action rifles for use on medium sized game, such as whitetail deer and feral hogs with great success.
-In addition to revolvers and rifles, the .44 Mag. has been chambered in semi auto pistols as well, with the Desert Eagle and .44 Auto Mag the most commonly known semi autos on the market.
+In addition to revolvers and rifles, the .44 Mag. has been chambered in a semi auto pistol as well, the Desert Eagle.

 Even though there are possibly hundreds of different firearms that are chambered for the .44 Magnum, one stands as the flagship for all things .44 Mag., the Smith and Wesson Model 29.
 This revolver, carried by the character “Dirty Harry” Callahan in the Dirty Harry series of movies, introduced the “non-shooting” public to the “Most powerful handgun in the world.”
 This caused the popularity of the Model 29 and .44 Mag to skyrocket.